21 DAYS ●

 Excite your taste buds with a breakfast walking tour

-Fly to Beijing, China's historical capital.
+Fly to Beijing, China’s historic capital.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

 Stroll across Tiananmen Square into the sprawling magnificence of the Forbidden City.
 Walking through this ornately designed complex offers an unsurpassed insight into China’s colourful past.
 Drive to Simatai Great Wall where you will ride up to the apex of the Wall by cable car to see the sunset.
 (B,L,D)

 Fly to Xian, the ancient former capital.
-Explore the narrow and winding streets of the Muslim Quarter.
+Explore the narrow and winding streets of the Muslim Quarter which are lined with Islamic food stalls.
 The evening is at leisure.
 (B,L)

-Housed in three immense hangars, the ranks of the Terracotta Army stand sentinel in their subterranean necropolis, constructed to protect China's first Emperor in the afterlife.
-Gaze over the ranks of warriors and horses, whilst your guide introduces you to these life-like soldiers' fascinating story.
+Spend the morning gazing over the ranks of warriors and horses, each one unique, whilst your guide introduces you to these life-like soldiers’ fascinating story.
 Also visit the workshop to see where the warriors are intricately created.
 Continue to the ancient city wall for a cycle on the fortifications surrounding the heart of the city.
 In the evening, enjoy a delicious feast of traditional Shui Jiao dumplings.
 (B,L,D)